zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 ## Entering the 3rd Part

-### 1. Assembly and annotation for long-read sequences (Oxford Nanopore Technologies) using Unicycler
+### 1. Assembly for illumina reads using Unicycler

    #### a.
 Create conda environment called analysis
    ```